-Influenza is a viral respiratory infection caused by orthomyxovirus resulting in fever, coryza, cough, headache, and malaise - three strains exists A, B and C
+Influenza is a viral respiratory infection caused by orthomyxovirus resulting in fever, coryza, cough, headache, and malaise - three strains exist: A, B, and C

 - Complications from influenza are most common in the very young, very old, and those with preexisting comorbidities